Chris Hayes

-Christopher Loffredo Hayes (/heɪz/; born February 28, 1979) is an American political commentator, television news anchor, activist, and author.
-Hayes hosts All In with Chris Hayes, a weekday news and opinion television show on MSNBC.
-Hayes also hosts a weekly MSNBC podcast, Why Is This Happening?
+Christopher Loffredo Hayes (/heɪz/; born February 28, 1979) is an American political commentator, television news anchor, and author.
+Hayes hosts All In with Chris Hayes, a weekday news and opinion television show on MS NOW.
+Hayes also hosts a weekly MS NOW podcast, Why Is This Happening?
 Hayes formerly hosted a weekend MSNBC show, Up with Chris Hayes.
 He is an editor-at-large of The Nation magazine.